nus-unix-workshop/2021-s1/docs/why-unix.md

 <br>Figure: Unix and Unix-like Operating Systems.
 </div><br>

-While a majority of personal desktop is still running Microsoft Windows 10 (88%), a vast majority of server software is running on some flavour of Unix (>70%)[^1].
+While a majority of personal computers is still running Microsoft Windows 10 (88%), a vast majority of server software is running on some flavor of Unix (>70%)[^1].
 Almost all mobile phones are running on a variant of Unix (iOS, Android).
 Among software developers, more than half (53%) uses a Unix-based OS on the primary work machines[^2].
-Microsoft, after years of competing with Unix-based OS, has started to embrace Unix-based systems and released the Windows Subsystems for Linux, allowing Windows user to run a sandboxed Linux subsystems within Windows.
+Microsoft, after years of competing with Unix-based OS, has started to embrace Unix-based systems and released the Windows Subsystems for Linux, allowing Windows users to run a sandboxed Linux subsystems within Windows.

 We collectively call these variants of operating systems and subsystems